+AMENDMENT NO. 1 TO SERVICES AGREEMENT

+This Amendment No. 1 to Services Agreement (the “Amendment”) is between Enron Energy Services Operations, Inc., a Delaware corporation (“EESO”) and Computer Sciences Corporation, a Nevada corporation (“Service Provider”).

+BACKGROUND

+A. EESO and Service Provider entered into a Services Agreement dated May 18, 1999 (the “Agreement”).

+B. EESO and Service Provider desire to amend the Agreement in order to modify certain terms and conditions of the Agreement.

+AMENDMENT

+NOW, THEREFORE, EESO and Service Provider agree as follows:

+Definitions.
+Capitalized terms used in this Amendment and not otherwise defined shall have the meanings set forth in the Agreement.

 Deferred Payment of Stock Purchase Price.
+Section 15 of the Agreement is hereby amended in its entirety to read as follows:

-Pursuant to the Stock Purchase Agreement, the Parties have agreed that a portion of the purchase price for the stock of Newco has beendeferred, which amount EESO will be entitled to utilize as a credit against amounts payable by EESO pursuant to this Agreement (unless this Agreement is terminated for any reason, in which case Service Provider will unconditionally pay the balance thereof to EESO as and to the extent set forth in Section 31).
-The deferred portion of such purchase price consists of two tranches (each a “Tranche”), which are referred to as the “Deferred Base Purchase Price” ($24,945,676.00) and the “Premium Payment” ($36,600,000.00).
-The balance of each Tranche will accrue interest at the rate of the lesser ofan annual percentage rate of eleven percent (11%) or the highest rate permitted by applicable law.
-The Deferred Base Purchase Price (plus accrued interest) will be credited against Service Provider’s charges for each month of each of the fourth, fifth, sixth and seventh Contract Years, in the amounts set forth on Exhibit 15.
-The first payment of the Premium Payment will be made by Service Provider upon the Effective Date, and the balance of the Premium Payment(plus accrued interest) will be credited against Service Provider’s charges on the first day of each of the second through the ninth Contract Years, as set forth on Exhibit15 (with payment to be made to EESO by Service Provider at that time pursuant to Section 17.8.1 to the extent any such credit exceeds any then-outstanding charges due to Service Provider).
-(Any reference in this Agreement to the “balance” of either Tranche means the amount thereof (if any) on the date in question after taking into account both the accrual of interest thereon as set forth in this Section and the amortization of the original amount of such Tranche plus accrued interest through the crediting of a portion thereof against payments to be made by EESO as set forth in this Section.)
-Service Provider’s obligation to make the payments of the Deferred Purchase Price and interest thereon and the Premium Paymentand interest thereon is absolute and unconditional and not subject to abatement, reduction or setoff for any reason whatsoever.
+Deferred Payment of Stock Purchase Price.
+Pursuant to the Stock Purchase Agreement, the Parties have agreed that a portion of the purchase price for the stock of Newco has been deferred.
+The deferred portion of such purchase price consists of two tranches (each a “Tranche”), which are referred to as the “Deferred Base Purchase Price” and the “Premium Payment”.
+The balance of the Deferred Base Purchase Price ($24,945,676.00) will accrue interest at the rate of the lesser of eleven percent (11%) per annum compounded monthly or the highest rate permitted by applicable law.
+The Deferred Base Purchase Price (plus accrued interest) will be paid by Service Provider to EESO on the first day of each month of each of the fourth, fifth, sixth and seventh Contract Years, in the amounts set forth on Exhibit 15.
+The Premium Payment ($63,650,236.00) will be due and payable by Service Provider to EESO in accordance with the payment schedule set forth on Exhibit 15.
+The first payment of the Premium Payment will be made by Service Provider upon the Effective Date, and the balance of the Premium Payment will be paid by Service Provider to EESO on the first day of each of the second through the ninth Contract Years, as set forth on Exhibit 15.
+(Any reference in this Agreement to the “balance” of the Deferred Base Purchase Price means the amount thereof (if any) on the date in question after taking into account both the accrual of interest thereon as set forth in this Section and the amortization of the original amount of the Deferred Base Purchase Price plus accrued interest through the payment thereof by Service Provider in accordance with this Section.)
+Except as otherwise set forth in Section 31, payments of the Deferred Base Purchase Price and the Premium Payment will be due and payable by Service Provider to EESO only in accordance with this Section and Exhibit 15 and will be made by Service Provider to EESO based on the payment of the Minimum Volumes.
+Service Provider’s obligation to make the payments of the Deferred Base Purchase Price and interest thereon and the Premium Payment is absolute and unconditional and not subject to abatement, reduction or setoff for any reason whatsoever.